JRazek/reduce_kernel/task.md

 I assume precomputing is accepted as long as it may be reused for each operation (same input tensor shape, same reduce dimensions).

 Since computing such mapping in each kernel may take some time, I see it as reasonable to precompute it on host and copy it to device buffer.
-This mapping obviously will be a permutation of a buffer dimensions.
+This mapping obviously will be a permutation of an initial buffer indices.

 Mapping may be performed in-place with the following kernel:
 ```cpp